May Missouri River Fishing Forecast

 Preparedness is Imperative

 May is a fun time to be here on the Mo.
-It may be one of the only rivers to fish this spring.
-So be prepared.
+Be prepared.
 There will be a lot of boats and anglers in a small amount of water.
 Visit your favorite Craig Fly Shop, Headhunters, often.
 They have the flies you need along with the pertinent information.
-The good stuff man.
+The good stuff, man.

-- Headhunters has fly fishing guides for those of you displaced from the wade fishing game.
+- Headhunters has fly fishing guides available.
 We are here to help.
 Just ask us.
-Open daily 8am til 7pm.
-As the sun gets higher the shop will be open longer.
+Open daily 8am til 6pm.

 - Check out the Comprehensive Missouri River Lodging Site www.CraigLodging.com for 30+ lodging options!